Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 ### Network Hardening

-The `kops` utility will setup platform for setting up ACS cluster, but with some extra steps the networking on AWS infrastructure can be hardened.
+The `kops` utility sets up a platform for the ACS cluster, but with some extra steps you can harden the networking on your AWS infrastructure.

 See AWS documentation: https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html

-Below are some recommended modifications to Security Groups that manage Inbound and Outbound traffic.
+Below are some recommended modifications to Security Groups (SG) that manage Inbound and Outbound traffic.

 #### Lockdown Bastion

-By default, SSH access to bastion host is open from everywhere for Inbound and Outbound traffic.
-You may want it to lock down to a specific IP address(es).
+By default, SSH access to the bastion host is open from everywhere for Inbound and Outbound traffic.
+You may want to lock it down to a specific IP address(es).

 <details><summary>
-Below is an example of how to modify Bastion traffic with the AWS Cli.</summary>
+Below is an example of how to modify the Bastion traffic with the AWS Cli.</summary>
 <p>

 ```bash